Matador Playlist 12/12/24

 The extended composition playing over the Home page images of this site is a solo piece recorded in the late 1980s.
 It was originally created as a soundtrack for viewing Walter De Maria’s land art meisterwerk, The Lightning Field, which is installed near the town of Quemado in Catron County, New Mexico.
 This piece was intended for viewing The Lightning Field at dusk.
 Another (less successful) piece for dawn viewing is not included here.

-The movies currently on this site were all shot between 2007 and 2010 with a Sony DSC T-100 digital camera and edited using iMovie software on a MacBook.
+The movies currently on this site were shot between 2007 and 2021.
+The early ones utilized a Sony DSC T-100 digital camera and were edited using iMovie software on a MacBook.
 The basic notion was to avoid the clichés of standard ‘What I Did On My Vacation’-type tourist movies.
 I decided on a technique of shooting 60-second long scenes that were mostly stationary, or that employed fairly minimal movement.
 This is where I was, this is what I saw, this is what it was like at that moment.
 No commentary, no explanation.
 The only problem is that the movies get very long, very quickly: Hypnotic or just boring?
 So I took those movies down—for the time being.
 In ‘Soul Movie’ I decided to go in the opposite direction, assembling a movie of shots lasting no longer than 2 to 3 seconds, punctuated by a few recurring motifs.
 ‘Fleuve Noir’ and ‘Jamuna: Signs/Wonders’ were shot with my Sony DSC T-100 and then run through a battery of effects using Apple’s old iDVD program.
 ‘Fleuve Noir’ has its own natural sound as the accompaniment, but a new soundtrack is in process for ‘Yamuna: Signs/Wonders.’
 These last two films were undoubtedly inspired by my long friendship with, and boundless admiration for, the great musician and video artist Steina Vasulka.

 The most recent and ambitious of my film projects is a 22-minute documentary film about my father, the late artist John Clemmer (1921-2014), and was completed in the spring of 2021.
 The film was created as a companion to the exhibition ‘John Clemmer: A Legacy in Art,’ mounted by the Historic New Orleans Collection in recognition of the centennial of the artist’s birth.
 The exhibition ran from mid-July 2021 through early November of that year.
 The live footage was shot with an iPhone 11 Pro outfitted with a Movi Freefly gimbal and Moment lenses.
 It was edited on a MacBook Pro with Apple iMovie software.
 The music was recorded direct onto a TASCAM DR 40X Linear PCM Recorder.
 The instruments were a 1996 Parker Fly guitar (via a POD guitar effects processor) and an Alesis QS 6.2 digital keyboard.
 You can also view the film in its fullest context by visiting the News page of www.JohnClemmer.com —just scroll down a bit to find the embedded media.